deoxyribose/deoxyribose.github.io/_posts/2022-6-14-neuro-symbolic.md

 When engineers apply a formal method to real-world problems, the assumptions and idealizations that make the method work often conflict with the nebulous nature of the problem.
 So it is with the notion of "data distribution".
 Consider the problem of predicting future temperatures in your city given past measurements.
 After training on an hours' worth of continuous data, learning that the temperature changes linearly, generalizes very well for a few hours, until it doesn't.
 Training for 48 hours, learning the day-night cycle generalizes quite well for a few days, until it doesn't.
 Training for a month, learning the day-night cycle plus a trend generalizes fine for a few months, until it doesn't.
 Training for a millenium, induction on past experience doesn't prepare the model for anthropogenic climate change.
 The only constant is change.

 https://d2l.ai/chapter_multilayer-perceptrons/environment.html#a-taxonomy-of-learning-problems
 We call this phenomenon _non-stationarity_, or _distribution shift_, with special cases _covariate shift_ (when $$p(\mathbf{y} | \mathbf{x})$$ is stationary but $$p(\mathbf{x})$$ isn't), _label shift_ (vice versa).
-Distribution shift is usually much more subtle than the educational example above, and there is a rich folklore in machine learning with cautionary tales of neglecting to consider distribution shift (Tanks), but we keep doing it.
+Distribution shift is usually much more subtle than the example above, and there is a rich folklore in machine learning with cautionary tales of neglecting to consider distribution shift (Tanks), but we keep doing it.
 Kaggle winners are usually useless in practice.
 Most recently, a large swathe of NN-driven medical diagnosis tools have been defeated by models picking up on idiosyncracies of cameras in different hospitals.

 ![prob_gen]({{ site.url }}/images/probabilistic_generalization_wilson_izmailov.png "A probabilistic perspective of generalization.")
 <center> A probabilistic perspective of generalization.</center>